• Skip to primary navigation

 See the recipe card for full information on ingredients and quantities and nutritional information.

-STEP 1: Spread the jam on bread slices.
+STEP 1: Spread some jam on two bread slices.

-STEP 2: Layer ham, cheese and apple on bread, top with second piece of bread, and enjoy!
+STEP 2: Layer ham, cheese and apple slices on the bread.

 These are some of my favorite kitchen tools!
 These are Amazon affiliate links, which means I get a little something if you buy through my links at no extra cost to you.
 (Which helps pay for all that bacon I keep buying! 😄) And I only share things I use and love.
 I’m so grateful for your support!